morningfanfan/simpleML/README.md

 ## SimpleML

-In this small demo, two basic requirments were assumed:
+In this small demo, two basic requirements were assumed:

 1. The user needs to fetch results in an existed database, which is predicted by the ML model with offered data in advance.